openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 `minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows (WSL2).
-This quickstart is a great way to explore running your own OpenZiti Controller and Router(s).
+This quickstart is a great way to explore running your own OpenZiti Controller, Router, and Console.

 ## Tools of the Trade